shulele/SkyWatchr/README.md

 # SkyWatchr

-R wrapper for the [SkyWatch API][SkyWatch API] (currently version 0.3) developed by [SkyWatch].
+R wrapper for the [SkyWatch API][SkyWatch API] (currently version 0.5) developed by [SkyWatch].

-The SkyWatch API provides a singular point to discover and access the world’s remote sensing datasets.
-It allows users to search satellite imagery and datasets by wavelength (band), cloud cover, resolution, location, date, etc.
+The SkyWatch API aims to provide a singular point to discover and access the world’s remote sensing datasets.
+It allows users to search satellite imagery and climate/atmospheric datasets by wavelength (band), cloud cover, resolution, location, date, etc. Available datasets include ACOS, AIRS, CAI, FTS-SWIR, Landsat-8, MOPITT, OCO2, Sentinel-2 and TES.

 An API key for free access to the SkyWatch API can be requested [in this link].